cc-hpc-itwm/tarantella/docs/source/why_tarantella.rst

 -------------------

-To investigate the scalability of Tarantella distributed training with respect to the number of used devices, we performed several experiments across multiple machines and models used in the fields of computer vision and natural language processing.
+To investigate the scalability of Tarantella distributed training with respect to the number of devices used, we performed several experiments across multiple machines and models used in the fields of computer vision and natural language processing.

 We show below some of the results we obtained when training two state-of-the-art models